 By Iris Stone

 In this ranking, we highlight the best values in colleges and universities in Missouri.
+We've also compiled a ranking of the top online universities in Missouri.

 A quick look at your academic choices in this Midwestern state should easily convince you that Missouri is overflowing with best value colleges.
 Be warned if you have trouble making decisions!
 With all-star universities like Washington University in St. Louis, the University of Missouri in Columbia, and the Missouri University of Science and Technology, you can feel confident that this ranking has something for everyone.
 Even if you're seriously strapped for cash, fear not; one of the top schools we've included offers nearly free tuition!